Licensed Money Lender Interest Rate in Singapore

 Capped For Less Than $30,000 Annual Income

 Intended for Contracted Loans between 1st of June 2012 and the 30th of September 2015 where proper Disclosure should be observed.
 Thus, lenders are mandated by law to calculate and explain the effective interest rate of your credit, before the approval of the loan.
-The interest rate as what mentioned above depends on your annual income and whether it is a secured or unsecured loan.
+The interest rate as mentioned above depends on your annual income and whether it is a secured or unsecured loan.

 For secured loans with not more than $30, 000 annual income, actual interest rates are 13 percent.